School Science Lessons

 Used as a common strong oxidizing agent and disinfectant, also as a chemistry analytical reagent, MnO4- ion.

-Potassium permanganate is a powerful oxidizing agent that forms dangerously combustible or even explosive mixtures with oxidizable materials, or combustible
+Potassium permanganate is a powerful oxidizing agent that forms dangerously combustible or even explosive mixtures with oxidizable or combustible materials.

-materials, e.g. red phosphorus, cyanides thiosulfates acetates, sugar, charcoal, sulfur, phosphorus, ammonium salts, active metal powders, organic compounds.
+For example: red phosphorus, cyanides thiosulfates acetates, sugar, charcoal, sulfur, phosphorus, ammonium salts, active metal powders, organic compounds.

 The solid is also spontaneously flammable on contact with glycerine, ethylene glycol and other organic compounds.